-A paid time off (PTO) policy combines vacation, sick time and personal time into a single bank of days for employees to use to take paid time off from work.
+A paid time off (PTO) policy combines vacation, sick time, and personal time into a single bank of days for employees to use when they take paid time off from work.
 A PTO policy creates a pool of days that an employee may use at his or her discretion.

-To protect the company workload and customer service, you'll want to require that employees request PTO with at least two days prior notice unless the employee is truly sick.
+To protect the company workload and customer service, you'll want to require that employees request PTO with at least two days prior notice unless the employee is truly sick which is often not predictable.
 Establish other guidelines, as needed, for employee sickness, vacation, and personal time before you adopt a PTO policy.

 Disadvantages of Paid Time Off Policies

-- Employees tend to view all PTO time as vacation time and come to work when they are sick.
-Employers can discourage this practice with absenteeism management practices.
-Managers in the organization need to set the pace and expectations and model appropriate behavior for employees.
+Employees tend to view all PTO time as vacation time and come to work when they are sick.
+Employers can discourage this practice with absenteeism management in action.
+Managers in the organization need to set the pace and expectations and model appropriate time off work behavior for employees.
 Coaching can also help address the issue of employees coming into work sick.

 In a study conducted by the WorldatWork Association in September 2014, the average number of PTO days offered by employers was: